San Sebastián: Where Basque Surfers, Michelin Stars, and Mountain Fog Share the Same Bay

 - Coordinates: 43.3160° N, 2.0030° W

 The wooden funicular has been operating since 1912, climbing through a tunnel of trees to the summit.
-It's an experience in itself, and the only way to access the amusement park.
+It's an experience in itself—the carriages are original, the mechanism still largely mechanical, and the view from the upper station is immediate.

 At the Summit:

-- Viewpoint: The main terrace offers the iconic San Sebastián view
+- Viewpoint: The main terrace offers the iconic San Sebastián view.
+Go at sunset for the best light; photographers set up here daily.

-- Walking paths: Network of trails through eucalyptus and pine forest
+- Walking paths: Network of trails through eucalyptus and pine forest.
+The 30-minute loop is flat and shaded.

 Monte Ulía